-- Generate config files for the server and clients;
+- Generate configuration files for the server and clients;

 - Start the server itself.

-We won’t lay down the detailed instructions for every platform since the OpenVPN community has created great instructional documents with troubleshooting guides too.
+We won’t lay down the detailed instructions for every platform since OpenVPN has created great instructional documents along with troubleshooting guides too.
 The best one to start with for most people is their easy Windows Guide for OpenVPN.
-Doing this on Linux is a bit more complicated and you’re best off Googling for instructions relevant to the specific distro of Linux you have in mind.
-Ubuntu is the most popular for home users and you can find the official Ubuntu OpenVPN documents at the preceding link.
+Doing this on Linux is a bit more complicated, and you’re better off googling for instructions relevant to the specific distro of Linux you have in mind.
+Ubuntu is the most popular for home users, and you can find the official Ubuntu OpenVPN documents at the preceding link.

 Option #1: Get a VPN-Compatible Router

-What’s important to be said is that VPN routers come with their own Web UI.
-You log-in to your router by inputting the correct IP address in your Web browser, and this is when you’ll enter a username and password.
-This will open a Web UI where you can create your own VPN server.
+What’s important to be said is that VPN routers come with their personal Web UI.
+You log in to your router by inputting the correct IP address in your Internet browser, and this is when you’ll enter a username and password.
+This will open a Web UI where you can create your VPN server.
 There’s also an option to use a commercial VPN and supply the corresponding OpenVPN files, which are then uploaded to your router’s UI.
-This way, you can get the best out of both worlds.

 Option #2: Get a Custom DD-WRT Router

-Previously mentioned VPN routers come with their own Web UI, powered by their stock firmware.
-However, there are third-party firmware versions that you can flash onto your router.
+The previously mentioned VPN routers come with their individual Web UI, powered by their stock firmware.
+However, there are also third-party firmware versions that you can flash onto your router.
 In other words, you replace the stock version with a much more capable, third-party solution.
 For this purpose, we recommend using DD-WRT firmware.

 There are many powerful DD-WRT routers, many of which are priced under $100.
 You can even find a few picks when it comes to DD-WRT routers under $50.
 All of them can be used as VPN servers since this type of firmware comes with an intuitive and hugely powerful Web UI.
 You should also know that DD-WRT gives you complete control over your router, as well as over your Internet connection, as there are numerous parameters that you can adjust.
 It’s no wonder this is the firmware of choice for many enthusiasts out there.

 Option #3: Turn Your Home Computer into a VPN Server

 Finally, we’ve come to the most affordable method of creating a private VPN server.
-In case you have an old computer somewhere, collecting dust, why not turn it into a VPN server?
+In case you have an old computer somewhere collecting dust, why not turn it into a VPN server?
 Yes, that’s right – you can use your old computer to process your VPN traffic, by essentially turning it into a dedicated server.
 However, as you can imagine, this doesn’t come without its downsides as well.